joeyd/StocketGrid/README.md

 StocketGrid
 ===========

-WordPress Theme Based on Starkers and Skeleton
+WordPress Theme Based on Starkers, Skeleton and LESS.

 A personal theme...
 And also a work in progress...